For Authors|For Editors|For Reviewers

 • Editor should have no conflict of interest with respect to articles they reject/accept.

-• When errors are found in a manuscript, the editor should promote publication of corrections or retractions.
+• When errors are found in a manuscript, the Editor should promote the publication of corrections or retractions.

 • Editor shall ensure to preserve the reviewers’ anonymity.